nhi-nhi-nhi/Vietnamese-Gold-Price-Prediction/README.md

 # Vietnamese-Gold-Price-Prediction

-a simple code to predict the SJC gold price from webgia.com
+a simple code to predict the SJC gold price using data from 2009-current